Directional Prepositions

 # go_v_1 effectively has two arguments since it has x_actor by default and requires x_location from a preposition

-for new_state in individual_style_predication_1(state,
+for new_state in individual_style_predication_1(context,

 x_location_binding,